PowerShell/PSScriptAnalyzer/README.md

 Pester-based ScriptAnalyzer Tests are located in `path/to/PSScriptAnalyzer/Tests` folder.

-- Ensure [Pester](https://www.powershellgallery.com/packages/Pester) 5.1 or higher is
+- Ensure [Pester 4.3.1](https://www.powershellgallery.com/packages/Pester/4.3.1) or higher is installed
-  installed
 - In the root folder of your local repository, run: